-Students are required to regularly attend all classes and shops for which they are scheduled.
-In general, absences are excused only when due to illness or official representation of the college.
+Students are required to regularly attend all classes labs, clinical and other educational experiences for which they are scheduled.
+In general, absences are excused only when due to illness or official representation of the College.
 For more detailed information concerning this matter, the student should consult the general regulations which will be found in the NDSCS Student Rights and Responsibilities: A Code of Conduct or department policies.
 For more information see Attendance Policy in the Academic and College Policies and Procedures section of the NDSCS Catalog.